Frequently Asked Questions

 If you would still like to explore the possibility of working with me, I encourage you to circle back in a few months… thanks for your patience!

-If you prefer a therapist offering online services, of course, there are numerous practitioners who have continued with virtual practices.
-Please take a look at Find A POC Therapist to guide your search for a provider offering telehealth.
+If you prefer a therapist offering online services, of course, there are numerous practitioners who have continued with virtual-only or hybrid practices.
+Please take a look at the lower section of Find A POC Therapist, where you will find resources to guide your search.

 Before we move forward with scheduling an initial meeting, I first like to have the opportunity to get a feel for one another with a complimentary, introductory call.
 Please complete the contact form to schedule a mutually convenient time for a brief (~15 min) phone call.
 I’ll be happy to answer any of your questions.